 Enter your access code.
 As each digit is entered, the keypad sounder will beep.
-If the access code was entered incorrectly, the keypad buzzer will sound steadily for two seconds.
+If the access code was entered incorrectly, the keypad buzzer will sound steadily for one second.
 If this occurs, press the [#] key and re-enter your access code.
 If the correct access code is entered, the keypad sounder will beep quickly and the Armed light will come ON.
 Exit the premises through the door indicated by your installer as the Exit/Entry door.

 The panel will provide an exit delay period, indicated by keypad beeps, for you to exit the premises without causing an alarm.
-At the end of the exit delay period, the Ready light will turn OFF and the system will be armed.
+At the end of the exit delay period, all keypad lights, except the Armed light, will turn OFF and the system will be armed.
+You can restart the exit delay once by pressing the Away button before the exit delay expires.
 The exit delay time can be changed by your installer.